sgoel97/blog/content/blog/full-stack/index.md

 ## Going Full Stack

 Before moving forward, let's take a step back and understand what's going on with our terminal, our computer, and our filesystem.
 The resource I cannot recommend enough to do this with is the [Full Stack for Front-End Engineers](https://frontendmasters.com/courses/fullstack-v3/) course on Frontend Masters.
-This course does an incredible job going over essential concepts which, while often overlooked, will undoubtedly make you a better engineer.
+This course does an incredible job of going over essential concepts that, while often overlooked, will undoubtedly make you a better engineer.

 ### Project 7: Full-Stack Social Media Platform